LucyCVieyra/WayPoints_DJITello/README.md

 # WayPoints_DJITello

-This is a Python code for a DJI Tello drone :)
+This is a Python code I created for tracking a trajectory defined by waypoints of a DJI Tello drone :)